furkanozdenn/DECoNT/README.md

 <img src="./readdepthformat.png"   class="center">

+-Note that, DECoNT does not use mean coverage information column provided in the above file format figure.
+You can fill that column with all 0's.
 - For purposes of this tutorial, lets call the directory containing all described read depth files: /home/user/sambamba_read_depths/

 ### Step-3: Run DECoNT on data obtained in Step-1 and Step-2